MachiavelliII/machiavelli.github.io/_posts/2024-02-27-HackTheBox_0xBOverchunked_Web_Challenge_Write_up.md

 ### Challenge Description: Are you able to retrieve the 6th character from the database?

-You can download the task source code from here → https://app.hackthebox.com/challenges/0xBOverchunked
+You can download the task source code from here → [HackTheBox Challenge](https://app.hackthebox.com/challenges/0xBOverchunked)

-App Structure:
+### App Structure:

 ```terminal
 .